 Guests can enjoy the private garden, covered patio, full kitchen, and bedrooms – each with queen beds and a private bath.
 And most impressively?
 The views!
 Wake up to the Dominican Alps just like Mariela la Duarte (pictured above) did on her road trip through the Dominican Republic.

-The Dominican Alps run along much of the country including the town of Jarabacoa.
-In this region, you find pinewood forests, mountainous green landscapes, lush waterfalls, coffee production, and the famous Pico Duarte (highest peak in the Caribbean).
+The Dominican Alps run along much of the country including the town of Jarabacoa and Constanza.
+In this region, you’ll find pinewood forests, mountainous green landscapes, lush waterfalls, coffee production, and the famous Pico Duarte (highest peak in the Caribbean).

 Picture this: bonfires with a glass of wine while firing up the BBQ grill.
 This hilltop guest house is located within the Quintas del Bosque project and comes with its own private jacuzzi (say what?), BBQ area, and gorgeous mountain views.
 Guests also have access to a shared Club House with a shared pool.
 CHECK PRICES HERE.